Product image 1, can be opened in a modal.

 About Prana Balance

-The cooling mint blend built for temperature shifts.
+The cooling mint blend.

 Tasting Notes